evaggelos99/event-management-system/README.md

 - [ ] Authentication/authorisation (fusionauth)
   - [ ] Add roles: Sponsor, Organizer, User, Admin
 - [ ] e commerce eshop for buying tickets to the events.
 Stripe for buying tickets?
+- [ ] Add controllers that use web-sockets